 If during this transaction you need advice on investments, we may refer you to someone who is authorised by the Financial Conduct Authority.
 However, as we are regulated by the Solicitors Regulation Authority, we may be able to provide certain limited investment services where these are closely linked to the legal work we are doing for you.

 We comply with the above regulations by displaying details of our Professional Indemnity Insurance in our office.
-The name of the insurer which provides our mandatory cover is International General Insurance Company (UK) Ltd, 15-18 Lime Street London EC3M 7AN, risk reference 51209/61488.
-Current period of insurance expires 30 September 2019.
+The name of the insurer which provides our mandatory cover is International General Insurance Company (UK) Ltd, 15-18 Lime Street London EC3M 7AN, policy number P/PIA/10653.
+Current period of insurance expires 30 September 2020.
 Territorial coverage: worldwide.

 We operate an internal complaints handling system.
 If for any reason we are unable to resolve your complaint, then the Solicitors Regulation Authority and the Office for Legal Complaints provide complaints and redress mechanisms.

 Our formal complaints procedure will be copied to you on request.
 Any complaint about our work or about our bills should be notified to Mrs Davies as soon as possible by telephone, letter or email.
 She will give it her immediate attention and respond in writing.

 If after we have responded to your complaint, or after 8 weeks, you are not happy with the outcome, you have the right to send your complaint to the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ, telephone number 0300 555 0333 (9.00am to 5.00pm), or email email@example.com.
 Alternatively, we may jointly seek the services of a suitable mediation service provider to assist us in reaching a settlement acceptable to both parties.

 Any complaint to this firm or to the Legal Ombudsman must be made within 12 months of your first becoming aware of the complaint.